MatrareD/Graph-To-Solve-the-waste-collection-problem-TSP-/README.md

 ![Ville](https://github.com/user-attachments/assets/580a785a-8576-4683-ae72-9578e8f0ab2b)
 ## Graphs algorithms
-The algorithm the most important of this project is the shortest path between two vertices : **Dijkstra algorithm**.
+The most important algorithm of this project is the shortest path between two vertices : **Dijkstra algorithm**.
 It provides the real distance in my neighborhood between two intersections.
 This is how it works:
-0°) Every neighbor is at an infinite distance from the initial vertex 1°) At each step, every distance between a visited vertex and the initial one is actualised to be the sortest.
+0°) Every neighbor is at an infinite distance from the initial vertex 1°) At each step, every distance between a visited vertex and the initial one is updated to be the shortest.
-2°) The final vertex is visited, we take the sortest path between this and the initial one.
+2°) The final vertex is visited, we take the shortest path between this and the initial one.
-There is a clear example :
+See the following example :

 ![Dijkstra](https://github.com/user-attachments/assets/12e1c11a-aeaf-4de0-ab2b-cbdbcb25b198)